Gonorrhea: Antibiotics

 Penicillin entered mass production in 1944 and revolutionized the treatment of several venereal diseases.

 Antibiotics are used to treat gonorrhea infections.
 As of 2016, both ceftriaxone by injection and azithromycin by mouth are most effective.
 However, due to increasing rates of antibiotic resistance, local susceptibility patterns must be taken into account when deciding on treatment.
 Ertapenem is a potential effective alternative treatment for ceftriaxone-resistant gonorrhea.

 Adults may have eyes infected with gonorrhea and require proper personal hygiene and medications.
 Addition of topical antibiotics have not been shown to improve cure rates compared to oral antibiotics alone in treatment of eye infected gonorrhea.
 For newborns, erythromycin ointment is recommended as a preventative measure for gonococcal infant conjunctivitis.

 Infections of the throat can be especially problematic, as antibiotics have difficulty becoming sufficiently concentrated there to destroy the bacteria.
 This is amplified by the fact that pharyngeal gonorrhoea is mostly asymptomatic, and gonococci and commensal Neisseria species can coexist for long time periods in the pharynx and share anti-microbial resistance genes.
 Accordingly, an enhanced focus on early detection (i.e., screening of high-risk populations, such as men who have sex with men, PCR testing should be considered) and appropriate treatment of pharyngeal gonorrhea is important.

+Zoliflodacin (Nuzolvence) and gepotidacin (Blujepa) were approved for medical use in the United States in December 2025, for the treatment of uncomplicated urogenital gonorrhea.

 Sexual partners

 It is recommended that sexual partners be tested and potentially treated.
-One option for treating sexual partners of people infected is patient-delivered partner therapy (PDPT), which involves providing prescriptions or medications to the person to take to his/her partner without the health care provider's first examining him/her.
+One option for treating sexual partners of people infected is patient-delivered partner therapy (PDPT), which involves providing prescriptions or medications to the person to take to their partner without the health care provider's first examining them.

 The United States' Centers for Disease Control and Prevention (CDC) currently recommend that individuals who have been diagnosed and treated for gonorrhea avoid sexual contact with others until at least one week past the final day of treatment in order to prevent the spread of the bacterium.